 To choose the right transport between Hanoi & Sapa read more at https://a21tours.com/from-hanoi-to-sapa-train-or-bus/

 Day 5: Hanoi city – Flight back

-On the last day of your journey, you can explore Hanoi freely through the streets of the old quarter, then transfer to the airport.
+On the last day of this journey, explore Hanoi freely through the streets of the old quarter before going to Noi Bai Airport.